fpramunno/fpramunno.github.io/_pages/about.md

 Bio
 ======
-Hello, my name is Francesco Pio Ramunno and I am a PhD student at the University of Geneva (Switzerland), in collaboration with the University of Applied Sciences Northwestern Switzerland in Brugg/Windisch.
-My research bridges Deep Learning and Solar Physics, with a focus on generative models, video forecasting, and diffusion-based architectures.
-I work on applying and benchmarking state-of-the-art models—such as DDPMs and latent diffusion—for complex spatio-temporal prediction tasks involving real-world physics data from the Sun.
-In this blog, I share updates on my research, including slides, code, and publications that reveal the scientific and methodological thinking behind my work.
-Feel free to reach out via email for any questions or collaborations!
+Hello, my name is Francesco Pio Ramunno, and I am a PhD student at the University of Geneva (Switzerland), in collaboration with the University of Applied Sciences Northwestern Switzerland in Brugg/Windisch.
+My research bridges Deep Learning and Solar Physics, with a particular focus on diffusion-based generative models, video forecasting, and spatio-temporal prediction using real-world data from the Sun.

+While my current work is rooted in solar physics—applying and benchmarking state-of-the-art architectures such as DDPMs and latent diffusion models—I am deeply interested in the theoretical foundations of these models.
+I enjoy exploring how their modular design, interpretability, and generative capacity can be extended to other scientific domains.
+My broader research interests include video understanding, semantic segmentation, scene understanding, image generation and restoration, and multi-modal AI.
+Ultimately, my goal is to develop AI tools that are not only effective for physical modeling but also broadly applicable and scientifically interpretable across disciplines.

+In this blog, I share updates on my research, including slides, code, and publications that reflect both the scientific challenges and the methodological innovation behind my work.
+Feel free to reach out via email if you’re interested in connecting or collaborating!

 Work Experience
 ======